 You bought a used car two weeks ago.
-It has already broken down twice.
+It's already broken down twice.
 Your mechanic advises the engine now needs rebuilding or replacing.
 What can you do?
 Your legal rights and options vary depending on many factors, including who you bought the car from.
-Learn your rights and options if you bought from a car dealer — whose business is selling vehicles.
-(If you bought the car privately, see our page on if you bought from a private seller.)
+Learn where you stand if you bought from a car dealer — whose business is selling vehicles.
+(If you bought the car privately, see this page.)

 What you should know

 When you buy a used car, you’re out of luck if any of the following apply:

 You’re just unhappy with how much you paid.
 In BC, there’s no cooling-off period once you’ve signed the purchase agreement to buy a used vehicle.
 This means you won’t be able to cancel just because you changed your mind or because your situation has changed.